Walthamstow: Walthamstow Power Station

-Walthamstow Borough Corporation had been authorised in 1904 to supply electricity to the Borough.
+Walthamstow Corporation had been authorised in 1904 to supply electricity to the borough.
 The power station in Exeter Street had three brick chimneys and an array of wooden cooling towers.
-In 1923 the revenue to the Borough from sales of electricity was £109,909.
+In 1923 the revenue from sales of electricity was £109,909.
 Upon nationalisation of the electricity industry in 1948 ownership of the station passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 The CEGB closed the station in 1967 when the thermal efficiency was 9.30 per cent.
 It was subsequently demolished.

 Local government

-From 1894 the Municipal Borough of Walthamstow was an urban district and from 1929 a municipal borough in Essex.
+Walthamstow was an ancient parish in the Becontree Hundred of Essex.
+In 1873 most of the parish was made a local government district, administered by an elected local board.
+An exclave of the parish known as the "Walthamstow Slip" was included instead in the Leyton district; that exclave was transferred to Leyton parish in 1878.

+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.
+The Walthamstow Urban District was converted into a municipal borough in 1929, becoming the Municipal Borough of Walthamstow.
 In 1931 the population of the borough, covering an area of 4342 acre, peaked at 132,972.
 In 1965 the borough was abolished and its former area merged with that of the Municipal Borough of Chingford and the Municipal Borough of Leyton to form the London Borough of Waltham Forest in Greater London.
-Other places in east London formerly of the county of Essex, such as Ilford and Romford were placed into London Boroughs along with Walthamstow.
+Other places in east London formerly of the county of Essex, such as Ilford and Romford were placed into London boroughs along with Walthamstow.
 None of the postal district names or codes was changed at this time (e.g. Ilford remained Ilford, Essex IG1-IG6 and Walthamstow remained London E17).